A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 Your car should be brought to a qualified workshop such as Marks Mechanics regularly to make sure the air conditioning system continues performing in optimum conditon as well as having the mechanics inspect the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are often able to alert you to any items that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are often able to alert you to any items that may need replacement in the near future or those that are already worn beyond repair.

-Marks Mechanics in Townsville are qualified to perform air conditioning repairs, services and regas on most makes and models.
+Marks Mechanics in Townsville are qualified to perform air conditioning repairs, services and regas on most makes and models (AU07715).

 Air Conditioning FAQ's